-Legacy advances in infrastructure sector transferred to IDFC Bank on demerger of financing undertaking from IDFC Limited ('identified advances') carries provisions on a prudent basis based on assessment of risk relating to possible slippages, extant environment, specific information or pattern of servicing.
+Legacy advances in infrastructure sector transferred to IDFC First Bank (erstwhile IDFC Bank) on demerger of financing undertaking from IDFC Limited ('identified advances') carries provisions on a prudent basis based on assessment of risk relating to possible slippages, extant environment, specific information or pattern of servicing.
 These provisions being specific in nature are netted off from gross advances.
 These provisions are reviewed and reassessed at least once in a year.